What Are Non-Recourse Loans & Why Should You Care?

 However, the main attraction of non-recourse loans for real estate investors is not whether they require a personal guarantee or not.
 What really makes a difference is the favorable tax treatment that often comes with them.
 In Maryland, DC, Virginia, and many other states non-recourse loans can only be issued if a borrower is investing with their retirement account.
 The advantage of using retirement funds to make investments is that all tax on any gains are deferred until the IRA owner takes a distribution.
 Depending on your current income, that tax can range from 25% to almost 40% of your overall profits.

-As premier experts in non-recourse lending, we will guide you through each step to maximize your returns, minimize your risk, and build a retirement nest egg other can only dream of.
+As premier experts in non-recourse lending in MD, DC, and VA, we will guide you through each step to maximize your returns, minimize your risk, and build a retirement nest egg other can only dream of.

 Non-recourse loans don’t satisfy many universally-accepted underwriting standards, are riskier for the lender and thus are difficult to come by.
 But we love them and specialize in non-recourse loans and IRA lending.
 If you are new to self-directed retirement investing, the rules can be overwhelming.
 Our experienced partners and underwriters will work with you throughout the process to help you avoid costly mistakes.
 Non-recourse loans require practicing delayed gratification as you can’t draw on your funds until you retire.
 If you are looking to supplement your current income, traditional fix-and-flip investing is a better way to do so.
 However, if you are saving for the future and are looking to seriously accelerate those savings, non-recourse loans are bound to awe you.